binarykore/GHPW/README.md

-# SEI120GT Developer
+# GHPW - Globe at Home Prepaid WiFi - Developer

+## Currently Hacking at:
-Configuration Repository Developer Files for SEI120GT..
+* Configuration Repository Developer Files for SEI120GT and etc..

 ## What it includes: